Karmina

-Karmina is an American indie pop music duo of sister singer-songwriters Kelly Adams (Rudisill) (lead vocals, harmonies, keyboards) and Kamille Rudisill (lead vocals, harmonies, guitars).
-Their name is derived from carmina, which means “song” in Latin.
+Karmina is an American indie pop music duo of sister singer-songwriters Kelly Adams (née Rudisill) (lead vocals, harmonies, keyboards) and Kamille Rudisill (lead vocals, harmonies, guitars).
 Kelly and Kamille write, sing, produce and perform music that entwines their classical training and pop influences.

 Biography

 Kelly was born in Germany and Kamille in Hawaii where both girls were raised before moving with their family to San Francisco.
-When the girls were only eight and ten years old, their mother enrolled them in the San Francisco Conservatory of Music where they took classes that included music theory, composition and classical voice training.
-They have one sister, Petra Karmina Rudisill, born 1997.
-They named the band after the Latin word for "song," also Petra's middle name.
+When the girls were only ten and eight years old respectively, their mother enrolled them in the San Francisco Conservatory of Music where they took classes that included music theory, composition and classical voice training.
+They have one other sister, Petra Karmina Rudisill (born 1997).

+Before naming the band Karmina, the duo also went by the names Kalabash and Kelly & Kamille.
+They ultimately settled on Karmina, which means “song” in Latin and is also the title of one of their favorite operas, “Carmina Burana” (or “Songs of Bayern”).
+Karmina is also their sister Petra's middle name.

 Kelly was a skilled soccer player and made it to an Olympic development team.
 Kamille was winning dance competitions and sang classically; David Foster teamed her with Josh Groban to perform at fund-raising events.

-Before long, Karmina was successfully competing in prestigious music competitions, among them, the John Lennon Songwriting Contest, ASCAP’s Lester Sill Songwriters’ Workshop, the San Francisco Concerto Orchestra Competition and the California State Vocal competition, which they won twenty-seven times.
+Karmina soon became successful, competing in prestigious music competitions—among them, the John Lennon Songwriting Contest, ASCAP’s Lester Sill Songwriters’ Workshop, the San Francisco Concerto Orchestra Competition and the California State Vocal competition, which they have won twenty-seven times.

 Karmina's first national exposure came when they won Disney Channel's "Two Hour Tour” competition which led to Darren Hayes of Savage Garden mentoring the girls and selecting them to open for his band in San Francisco at the Fillmore Auditorium.

-After eight years in San Francisco, the girls moved to Los Angeles where they attended the Thornton School of Music at the University of Southern California, and earned bachelor of music degrees in music industry.
-Kelly went on to receive a master's degree in Music Education, as well as a teaching credential.
+After eight years in San Francisco, the duo moved to Los Angeles where they attended the Thornton School of Music at the University of Southern California and earned Bachelor of Music degrees in music industry.
+Kelly went on to receive a master's degree in music education, as well as a teaching credential.

-Pre-Karmina, the duo also went by the names Kalabash and Kelly & Kamille.
-They ultimately settled on Karmina, which means “song” in Latin and is also the title of one of their favorite operas, “Carmina Burana” (or “Songs of Bayern”).
+In 2014, Kelly married James Adams, and they have one child together.